PitchCraftBaseball/pitchcraft-model/model_server/README.md

 - `vocab/`: Date-stamped vocab exports from the training notebook (`rnn_vocab_YYYYMMDD.csv`).

 ## Updating Model Training
-If you are updating the model training hyperparameters or the feature list being used during training, please update `build_model_config.py`.
+If you are updating the model training hyperparameters, please update `build_model_config.py`.
 This was slight oversight when coming up with this design; in the future, I would like to refactor part of the training notebooks to just handle exporting the model config on its own.

 ## Setup
 1) Install dependencies: